• Skip to primary navigation

 If you plan to take your 991 GT3 to the track for some fun, there are different maintenance considerations to make.
 In general, track driving will speed up the requirements for maintenance and the replacement of service items.
 Most track day companies, groups and the PCA HPDE, will require a safety inspection be completed by a Porsche repair shop.
 However, you should view the safety inspection as the minimum requirement for having a safe day out at the track with your Porsche.

-If you’re pottering around in the novice group at a track day, most of the standard maintenance service items on your Porsche are up to the job.
+If you’re pottering around in the novice group at a track day (what are you doing!), most of the standard maintenance service items on your Porsche are up to the job.
 Once you progress to more spirited driving in the advanced run groups, it’s quite easy to quickly exceed the performance of those standard service items, especially if you are running multiple track days in a season.

 At this stage, it’s extremely important not only to complete a safety inspection, but also to radically speed up maintenance.
 For example, a brake fluid flush and oil change before each event is a sensible approach.
 Likewise, a spark plug change after two events will keep your engine running healthy under track conditions.